Patrick Kearney: Murders

+Although Kearney primarily preyed on young men, there were known child and adolescent victims as well.
+Kearney's youngest victim was Ronald Dean Smith, age 5, who disappeared in Lennox, California, on August 24, 1974.
+Smith had asked his grandmother if he could go and play at Lennox Park with a friend.
+While at the park, an argument ensued, leaving Smith by himself.
+While walking home, he was picked up by Kearney for a ride.
+During this ride, Kearney had taken him to McDonald's as Smith complained of being hungry.
+Subsequently, Smith's body was discovered alongside Ortega Highway in Riverside County on October 12, 1974.
+Smith's body was discovered with his underwear around his ankles and semen present in his anal cavity.
+A forensic investigation found that Smith's face had abrasions on the nose and chin, as well as contusions on his lips from the pressure of Kearney's fingernails and palm.
+The pathology report also noted that Smith was suffocated.

 On June 16, 1976, Kearney killed Michael Craig McGhee, 13, of Redondo Beach.
 Records confirmed that McGhee had a lengthy history of juvenile delinquency.
 Kearney claimed to have picked up McGhee, who was hitchhiking from Inglewood Avenue near Lennox to Torrance.
-According to the police, Kearney had befriended the boy and invited him to attend a camping trip to Lake Elsinore over the course of a weekend.
+According to the police, Kearney befriended the boy and invited him to attend a camping trip to Lake Elsinore over the course of a weekend.
 Kearney claimed to have perceived McGhee as a potential threat and shot him without warning after McGhee openly boasted of his criminal exploits and inquired about the presence and location of burglar alarms in Kearney's home.
 Later, when interviewed by detectives, Kearney implied that he had destroyed the remains, stating: "I disposed of the body...
 You aren't going to find him."

+Merle "Hondo" Chance, 8, of Venice, vanished on April 6, 1977, while supposedly riding his bicycle in the vicinity of Kearney's place of work.
+Kearney claims to have smothered the boy, taken his body home overnight, and later disposed of the remains in the Angeles National Forest off Angeles Crest Highway, approximately 11 miles north of Altadena.
+Chance's decomposed remains were discovered on May 26, 1977.
+Merle Chance was Kearney's last known victim.

 The victim who ultimately led to Kearney's arrest was John Otis LaMay, 17, whom he killed on Sunday, March 13, 1977.
-At approximately 5:30 pm on that same day, LaMay had told a neighbor he was going to Redondo Beach to meet a man named Dave, whom he had met at a local gym.
+At approximately 5:30 pm on that same day, LaMay told a neighbor he was going to Redondo Beach to meet a man named Dave, whom he had met at a local gym.
 This was in fact David Hill, who had given LaMay the address to Kearney's home.
 Hill was absent when LaMay arrived, so Kearney invited him in to watch television until Hill returned.
 Without provocation, Kearney impulsively reached for his pistol and shot LaMay in the back of the head.
 Kearney later dismembered the corpse and dumped the remains in the desert.